kevin-borja/SML209-18/Grammar.md

     </tr>
     <table>
       <hr>
-      <p> <a href="http://www.learnspanishtoday.com/learning_module/verbs_er.htm/">For homework</a>, study the -IR and -AR ending verbs and learn the conjugation rules in present tense.
+      <p> <a href="http://www.learnspanishtoday.com/learning_module/verbs_er.htm/">For homework</a>, study the -IR and -AR ending verbs and learn the conjugation rules in present tense.</p>
-        For now click the link below to the following exercise and use the -ER verb conjugation and the pronoun rule to complete the following sentences.
+       <p> For now click the link below to the following exercise and use the -ER verb conjugation and the pronoun rule to complete the following sentences.
         link: </p>